deadlyvipers/dojo_rules/introduction.md

 here is my introduction
 just as requested, my fav path in CodeSchool is Git, but it is not in the list, so I guess I'll just go with JavaScript for sakes of finishing this challenge.

+deadly_skills:
+* Python
+* Cisco
+* Ability to turn invisible when people are not looking